engineyard/ey-docs/pages/appcloud_updates_july_2011.md

 July 22nd, 2011

-AppCloud will be upgraded to Ruby 1.8.7-p352 on or around July 22nd.
+AppCloud has been upgraded to Ruby 1.8.7-p352.

 If you are using Ruby 1.8.7 and Unicorn, you must redeploy after updating.